-The Aliens Act provides for a variety of forms of detention for migrants and asylum-seekers.
-These include: provisional detention (rétention), preparatory detention (détention en phase préparatoire), detention in order to undertake the expulsion, detention to ensure expulsion, and detention for insubordination.
-All forms of detention, apart form the rétention, cannot exceed 24 months for adults and 12 months for minors between 15 and 18 years.
+The Aliens Act provides for a variety of forms of detention for migrants, including asylum-seekers.
+These include, under articles 73-78 of the Aliens Act: provisional detention (rétention), preparatory detention (détention en phase préparatoire), detention in order to undertake the expulsion, detention to ensure expulsion, and detention for insubordination.
+All forms of detention, apart from the rétention, cannot exceed 24 months for adults and 12 months for minors between 15 and 18 years.
 The legality of the different forms of detention must be examined by a judicial authority after an oral hearing within 96 hours.
-Only Article 77 detention provides for a written procedure.
+Only Article 77 detention (see below) provides for a written procedure.
 Nevertheless, the judicial authority can waive the oral procedure in cases when it is plausible that the expulsion will take place after eight days from the detention order issuance and only if the person concerned has agreed in writing to the suspension of the oral procedure.
 If the expulsion cannot be executed within this time, the oral hearing takes place within twelve days from the detention order.
-The detention order is the oral hearing takes place within twelve days from the detention order.

 Article 73 provides for detention for the purposes of notifying a decision or in order to establish the migrant's nationality and identity (rétention).
-This detention can last no more than three days and is reviewed only a posteriori by the competent judicial authority.
+This detention may last no more than three days and is reviewed only a posteriori by the competent judicial authority.
 Article 75 provides for a maximum term of six months of detention during the preparatory phase of expulsion (détention en phase préparatoire).
 Its purpose is to ensure the execution of the expulsion.
-It is aimed at migrants who have refused to declare their identity during the procedures; have submitted several asylum applications under different identities; do not observe prescriptions of the asylum procedure; illegally enter the national territory and cannot be immediately expelled; are alleged to have abused the asylum proceeding in order to avoid or delay the expulsion; infringed orders of restriction of movement by the authorities; are considered to represent a threat to internal or external security or are convicted for a criminal offence.
+It is aimed at migrants who have refused to declare their identity during the procedures; have submitted several asylum applications under different identities; do not observe prescriptions of the asylum procedure; have illegally entered the national territory and cannot be immediately expelled; are alleged to have abused the asylum proceeding in order to avoid or delay the expulsion; have infringed